With all the commotion that is going on in the investment world as of late, many of you have asked for a Trading 212 review.

 CFD simply means contracts for differences.

-These are investments which pay the difference in the settlement price between the opening and closing trades.
+These are investments that pay the difference in the settlement price between the opening and closing trades.

 Investment vehicles that can fall into this category are: